Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 and Stebbing) find refuge in the Platonic concept of universals, which makes the concept the only true reality.

-Propositional logic is thus founded on concepts entirely meta- physical.
-From there it proceeds to classify judgments according to certainty into categorical, hypothetical and disjunctive, accord- ing to quantity into universal, enumerative, particular and singu- lar propositions, and according to quality (or modality) into asser- tional, problematic and apodeitic (or necessary) judgments.
+Propositional logic is thus founded on concepts entirely metaphysical.
+From there it proceeds to classify judgments according to certainty into categorical, hypothetical and disjunctive, according to quantity into universal, enumerative, particular and singular propositions, and according to quality (or modality) into assertional, problematic and apodeitic (or necessary) judgments.
 It becomes apparent, however, that many of these subdivisions are in turn metaphysical.
 Whether a judgment is universal or enumerative depends less on the inherent structure of the proposition than on the individual's theory of knowledge.
-Empiricists would deny any universal judgment, Platonists would adhere to the possibility of uni- versality even in such statement as 'French ministries are short-lived,'
+Empiricists would deny any universal judgment, Platonists would adhere to the possibility of universality even in such statement as 'French ministries are short-lived,'

 [^ka-4_4]: Joseph, op.cit., p.
 178. [Available](https://archive.org/details/introductiontolo00jose "Archive.org")
 merely referring the matter to the concept of 'French ministry.'
 The same applies to apodeitic judgments.
-The necessity or self- evidence of a proposition constitutes a problem for epistemology, to which logic can supply no better clue than internal consist- ency.[^ka-4_4]
+The necessity or selfevidence of a proposition constitutes a problem for epistemology, to which logic can supply no better clue than internal consistency.[^ka-4_4]

 The existential import of propositions involves other philosophical problems.
 While judgments about griffins can be defended as